Ayushhh26/flowboard/README.md

 When a user drags a card across columns, the cache is updated continuously as `onDragOver` fires. `onDragEnd` only computes the final `orderIndex` and triggers the mutation.

-**Why:** If you wait until drop to update state, the user sees the card snap to its new column at the end instead of moving in real time.
-Updating during `onDragOver` gives Trello-quality feedback.
-A `lastOverId` ref prevents redundant cache writes when the pointer hasn't actually crossed a new boundary, and a `boardSnapshot` ref captures the pre-drag state so cancellation can fully restore it.
+**Why:** If you wait until drop to update state, the card jumps to its new column at the end instead of following the pointer.
+Updating during `onDragOver` keeps movement in sync with the drag.
+A `lastOverId` ref skips redundant cache writes when the pointer hasn't crossed a new target, and a `boardSnapshot` ref captures the pre-drag state so cancel restores cleanly.

 ### 4. Fractional indexing instead of integer `orderIndex`